-- the election of one Class I director, as recommended for nomination by the Nominating and Corporate Governance Committee and approved by the Board; - the ratification of the Audit Committee's selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2017; - the approval of the amendment to increase the number of shares of Common Stock authorized for issuance under the 2013 Equity Incentive Plan by 1,200,000 shares; and - such other business that may be properly brought before the Annual Meeting.
+- the election of one Class II director, Yuichi Iwaki, M.D., as recommended for nomination by the Nominating and Corporate Governance Committee and approved by the Board; - the ratification of the Audit Committee's selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018; - the approval of the amendment to increase the number of shares of Common Stock authorized for issuance under the 2013 Equity Incentive Plan; and - such other business that may be properly brought before the Annual Meeting.

-May other matters be raised at the Annual Meeting; how will the meeting be conducted?
+$\label{thm:matters} \textbf{May other matters be raised at the Annual Meeting; how will the meeting be conducted?}$ proxies have authority to vote as they think best, including to adjourn the meeting.

 We currently are not aware of any business to be acted upon at the Annual Meeting other than the matters described above.
 Under Delaware law and our governing documents, no other business aside from procedural matters may be raised at the Annual Meeting unless proper notice has been given to us by the stockholders.
-If other business is properly raised, your proxies have authority to vote as they think best, including to adjourn the meeting.
+If other business is properly raised, your